Why Do I Crave Junk Food?

 We’ve all done it – started into a delicious indulgence and then eaten more than we intended.
 It’s boggling that the human body will eat more than it should.
 It’s not supposed to.
 The gut is designed to send signals to the brain.
 Leptin, the starvation signal, is produced in your gut and helps your brain know if you need to eat or, have had enough.
 But, when you eat more than you need it’s clear this signal isn’t being heard.

 Let’s take this problem into the lab.
 Why do we overeat unhealthy foods?
 When researchers took three groups of rats and offered them varying indulgent diets there was a difference in how much they ate.
 One group had bland lab fare, another unlimited access to indulgent foods high in fat and sugar (bacon, cheesecake, pound cake and frosting), and a third group had bland lab fare as well as access to indulgent food for only one hour a day.
 The rats who had no access to the unhealthy foods did not overeat.
 Foods that aren’t processed, called whole foods, do not lead to overeating.
 Whole foods do not affect the brain in the same negative way salt, sugar and fat do.
 Whole foods are part of a healthy diet.
 Want to stop overeating?
 Avoid unhealthy, highly processed junk foods, instead reach for delicious whole foods.
-Get started with ideas in Best Foods For Weight Loss – Snacks.
+Get started with ideas in Best Snacks For Weight Loss.

 Overeating can happen with even limited access to unhealthy foods.
 The rats who could only access the unhealthy foods for one hour a day, scarfed down a whopping 66 percent of their daily calories in that one hour alone!
 They barely touched their bland lab fare – they craved unhealthy food.
 Their pattern of obsessive binge eating quickly caused them to gain weight.

-As for the rats who were given all day access to the high fat and sugar foods, they showed similar behaviours to rats hooked on cocaine or heroin – they needed to eat them to feel good.
+As for the rats who were given all day access to the high fat and sugar foods, they showed similar behaviors to rats hooked on cocaine or heroin – they needed to eat them to feel good.
 Eating unhealthy foods gave their brains positive reinforcement, ultimately motivating them to eat it again.
 And, again.
 Now, it’s easier to understand why you crave unhealthy food.

 How to Stop Craving Junk Food for Good

 Going cold turkey, from unhealthy foods can be challenging.
-Compared to mice addicted to cocaine, who took two days for the behaviour of their brains to normalize, the rats who had access to high-fat foods were still experiencing disruptions in their brains two weeks later.
+Compared to mice addicted to cocaine, who took two days for the behavior of their brains to normalize, the rats who had access to high-fat foods were still experiencing disruptions in their brains two weeks later.
 Breaking the highly-processed food addiction can be hard – according to University of Michigan researchers it’s hardest from days 2 to 5.

 Cravings knock you over when you are at your weakest.
 In hard days, filled with responsibilities, you can feel overwhelmed and craving a high.
 Enter junk food!
-“Many will admit when they eat unhealthy [processed foods, and foods high in sugar, salt and fat] they feel fogged out and struggle with low energy,” says Kimberly Gomer, Director of Nutrition at the Pritikin Longevity Centre and Spa.
+“Many will admit when they eat unhealthy [processed foods, and foods high in sugar, salt and fat] they feel fogged out and struggle with low energy,” says Kimberly Gomer, Director of Nutrition at the Pritikin Longevity Center and Spa.
 It’s too bad the human body isn’t hard-wired to be addicted to salad in times of stress: leafy greens are packed with energizing nutrients that offer clarity.

 You do not have to do it alone!
 The Pritikin Centre creates an environment that supports a revolution in your eating habits and helps get you back to enjoying a healthy life.
 Come discover how good healthy feels.